-The share of sustainable investments with an environmental target that are not aligned with the EU taxonomy was 17.49% (compared to 30.54% in 2022).
+The share of sustainable investments with an environmental target that are not aligned with the EU taxonomy was 13.29% (compared to 16.71% in 2023 and 19.22% in 2022).

 Where investments were made in funds, the percentages of sustainable investments and its subcategories, "Taxonomy-aligned", "Other environmental" and "Social" disclosed by these funds were used in the calculations.
-Where such disclosures were not yet available at the time this document was created, the minimum commitment that these funds disclosed in their pre-contractual disclosures was used as a conservative estimation to calculate the Financial product's asset allocation percentages.
-Where funds did not disclose any minimum commitments a percentage of 0 was assumed for the respective categories.
-Since for some funds the only information available was on the percentage of overall sustainable investments but not on its sub-categories, the sum of the sub-categories is lower than the percentage of overall sustainable investments.
+Where such disclosures were not yet available at the time this document was created, the minimum commitment that these funds disclosed in their pre-contractual disclosures was used as a conservative estimation to calculate the Sub-Fund's asset allocation percentages.